davdma/floodmaps/README.md

 ## Results

+Each model is tuned using Bayesian optimization with the deephyper package, and subsequently benchmarked on the test set with the tuned hyperparameters.
 **Our best standalone classifier was a UNet++ SAR model that achieved a F1 score of 92.79, an accuracy of 97.14, precision of 93.82 and recall of 91.78.** The autodespeckler tuning is still TBD.
 Benchmarking results will also be posted soon.

 ![sarunet++model](https://github.com/davdma/floodmaps/assets/42689743/6e279d68-4597-4755-914c-532ca61d7206)

+# The Autodespeckler

+The autodespeckler attached was added to tackle the speckle noise present in SAR input data that degrades its quality and interpretability for the SAR flood mapping models.
+Using a Conditional-VAE architecture, we trained the model on multitemporal composites of SAR images.
+The result was a decoder that was able to generate synthetic "clean" SAR images from noisy SAR input.

+## Using our Model

+The dataset and trained model will be shared in the future.